 No, you do not have to take part.
 You can choose whether to take part or not.
 Even if you agree now, you can choose to stop at any time.
-If you decide not to take part, your and your partner's healthcare will not be affected.
+If you decide not to take part, your healthcare will not be affected.